Rosetta

 Rosetta (/roʊˈzɛtə/ roh-ZET-ə) or Rashid (رشيد, [ɾɑˈʃiːd]; ϯⲣⲁϣⲓⲧ) is a port city of the Nile Delta, 65 km east of Alexandria, in Egypt's Beheira governorate.
-The Rosetta Stone was discovered there in 1799.
+The Rosetta Stone was discovered in nearby Fort Julien in 1799.

-Founded around the 9th century on site of the ancient town Bolbitine, Rosetta boomed with the decline of Alexandria following the Ottoman conquest of Egypt in 1517, only to wane in importance after Alexandria's revival.
+Founded around the 9th century on the site of the ancient town of Bolbitine, Rosetta boomed with the decline of Alexandria following the Ottoman conquest of Egypt in 1517, only to wane in importance after Alexandria's revival.
 During the 19th century, it was a popular British tourist destination, known for its Ottoman mansions, citrus groves and relative cleanliness.

 Etymology

 The name of the town most likely comes from an Arabic name Rašīd (meaning "guide") and was transcribed and corrupted in numerous ways – the name Rexi was used by the Crusaders in Middle Ages and Rosetta or Rosette ("little rose" in Italian and French respectively) was used by the French at the time of Napoleon Bonaparte's campaign in Egypt.
 The latter lent its name to the Rosetta Stone (Pierre de Rosette), which was found by French soldiers at the nearby Fort Julien in 1799.